SuperJarek/Site-Blocker-for-chrome/README.md

 # SiteBlocker extension for Chrome
-An open source, site blocking/filtering extension to Google Chrome.
+An open source, site blocking/filtering extension for Google Chrome.

 ## How to install?
 - Download the full directory